amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 <br>

 ## We will build and learn the following for the App like Uber and Lyft:
-* Create Rider Android App
+* Create Rider Android Clone App
 * Fetch and show nearby cabs on Google Map
 * Set Pickup and drop location
 * Book a cab